-The use of company name after Liquidation remains complex.
+Use of company name after liquidation remains complex.

 When is the name prohibited from use (Section 216)?

-Thus the use of the same name would be prohibited therefore for five years if associated with the company just liquidated, for 12 months before the Meeting of Creditors.
-Therefor legal advice, however, needed, to clarify, if you feel you have a case.
+Thus, using the same name would be prohibited, therefore, for five years, if associated with the company recently liquidated, for 12 months before the Meeting of Creditors.
+Therefore, legal advice is needed to clarify if you think you have a case.

-Generally, by an independent person, who associates or connects to the new company, with the old company using their trading names, therefore considered similar.
+Generally, by an independent person, who associates or connects to the new company, with the former company using their trading names, therefore considered similar.